eli-oat/goodmelon/services.md

 ## OTHER

-Is your organization looking for assistance with projects not listed above?
 Do you need another pair of eyes to look over a grant proposal, or have exhibit panel texts that need fine-tuning?
+Are you a non-historical organization looking for strategic planning or collections management services?
 Contact us at <info@goodmelon.org>.